Everest View Trekking 7 Days

 • Thrilling mountain flight from Tribhuvan International Airport to Tenzing Hillary Airport and back.

-• Explore Tengboche Monastery, the biggest in the Everest Region, and enjoy up -closew views of Mt.
+• Explore Tengboche Monastery, the biggest in the Everest Region, and enjoy -close views of Mt.
 Everest

-Everest View Trek quite literally follows the Everest panorama around the Khumbu region.
-This 7-day-long trek is for those who want to get a clear and up-close view of the world’s highest peak, Mt.
-Everest ( 8,848m) without scaling the high altitudes.
-We start the trek in Kathmandu visiting some UNESCO World Heritage sites in the city.
+Everest View Trek follows the Everest panorama around the Khumbu region.
+This 7-day-long trek is for those who want a clear and up-close view of the world's highest peak, Mt.
+Everest ( 8,848m), without scaling the high altitudes.
+We start the trek in Kathmandu, visiting some UNESCO World Heritage sites in the city.
 This helps us understand Nepalese culture better.
 The next day we fly to Lukla on a twin otter plane.
 We trek 3 hours to Phakding on the same day.
 You can get infrequent but a few distant glances of Mt.
 Everest from Phakding.

 The next day we trek from Phakding to Namche Bazaar, the biggest town in the Khumbu/Everest region.
 We will officially enter the Sagarmatha National Park today.
 Namche is also one of the very first viewpoints for Mt.
 Everest.
 We acclimatize for a day in Namche.
 Acclimatization at high altitudes reduces the risk of Acute Mountain sickness.
-Also, Namche is a stunningly beautiful town and acclimatization day will be spent exploring the town.
+Also, Namche is a stunningly beautiful town, and the acclimatization day will be spent exploring the city.

-We trek to Everest View Hotel and Khumjung/Khunde the next day, it is also the next best place for Mt.
-Everest’s views and is situated at 3,867m.
+We trek to Everest View Hotel and Khumjung/Khunde the next day; it is also the next best place for Mt.
+Everest's views and is situated at 3,867m.
 Tengboche Monastery, the biggest in the Khumbu region, is the center of attraction at Tengboche.
 We also enjoy the views of Mt.
-Everest, Tawache, Nuptse, Lhotse, Ama Dablam, and Thamserku among other mountains of the Khumbu Himalayan panorama.
-The Everest View Trek is a 10-day-long beautiful journey in the Everest region; it features cultural encounters with the Sherpa people and a look into Buddhism in the region, stunning panoramic mountain views, and a great deal of flora and fauna.
+Everest, Tawache, Nuptse, Lhotse, Ama Dablam, and Thamserku, among other mountains of the Khumbu Himalayan panorama.
+The Everest View Trek is a 10-day-long beautiful journey in the Everest region; it features cultural encounters with the Sherpa people, a look into Buddhism in the area, stunning panoramic mountain views, and a great deal of flora and fauna.

-This is an ideal trek for anyone who wishes to bask in the natural and cultural beauty of Nepal and its Himalayas, Mount Everest in particular.
+This is an ideal trek for anyone who wishes to bask in Nepal's natural and cultural beauty and its Himalayas, Mount Everest in particular.
 We offer several trips that take you to the Everest region.
-Join us in our Everest Base Camp-14 Days, and EBC 15 Days Treks are also available for the different options to pick as your wish.
+Join us in our Everest Base Camp-14 Days, and EBC 15 Days Treks are also available for the different options to pick as you wish.

 Itinerary